 My life has been brightened and

-so many and I have no words
+enlightened by so many and I have no words

 to sufficiently thank everyone